When Token Pruning is Worse than Random: Understanding Visual Token Information in VLLMs: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Natural Science Foundation of China under Grant 62331001, 62271155, the Yeqisun Joint Funds of the National Natural Science Foundation of China under Grant U2441252, the Shanghai Municipal Science and Technology Major Project 2021SHZDZX0100, the Changjiang Scholars Program of China, the Fundamental Research Funds for the Central Universities, the Shanghai Key Technology R\&D Plan - ``Computational Biology" Project 25JS2840100. {
+This work was supported by the Yeqisun Joint Funds of the National Natural Science Foundation of China under Grant U2441252, the National Natural Science Foundation of China under Grant 62571372, 62331001, 62271155, the Shanghai Municipal Science and Technology Major Project 2021SHZDZX0100, the Changjiang Scholars Program of China, the Fundamental Research Funds for the Central Universities, the Shanghai Key Technology R\&D Plan-``Computational Biology" Project 25JS2840100. {

 }

 \maketitlesupplementary